Do Unborn Babies Sleep In The Womb

 If you have ever pondered the question – how much do babies sleep in the womb?
 You are not alone.
 Many expecting mothers often wonder about the length of time that a baby sleeps while in the womb.
 Babies in utero are awake for only about two to three hours a day, and this is only in the third trimester.
 This means that the baby is not really awake during the day or the night; most of the time, your baby is actually just fast asleep.
 What your baby alternates between are non-REM sleep and REM sleep.
 You will be pleased to note, however, that during those few hours of wakefulness, your baby can still hear your muffled voice and will learn to recognise what mom sounds like.

-Do Babies Cry in Womb?
+2. Do Babies Open Their Eyes in the Womb?

-Can Babies Hear in the Womb?
+3. How Long Do Babies Sleep in the Womb?